beatydaniel/C--Live-Project/README.md

  C# Live Project

 # Introduction:<br>
  A two week sprint working on a MVC Web Application in C# working together as a team to build a website for theater plays.
-I was in charge with creating a Cast Members Pages and model as well as Creating a Casting Director role that can add or remove a cast member.
+I was in charge of creating a Cast Members Pages and model as well as Creating a Casting Director role that can add or remove a cast member.
 During the sprint we utilized version control and held daily stand ups and worked as a team using Azure DevOps.
 Gained a better understanding in how to work on a project with multiple people and making sure no conflicts arise within the project.

  ## Story #1